Duke Yansheng: Yuan dynasty (1271–1368)

 The two factions in the Kong family and their power sharing deal lead to a branch of Kong magistrates with connections with the regional militaries and political power in Qufu and a branch of dukes with strong ties to the Yuan court.
 The different branches of the Kong family had physically different power centers in Qufu as well through the 1200s and 1300s.
 In 1350 Kong Keqin, the Qufu magistrate created a stele mentioning that under the Yuan dynasty the county administrative center shifted locations thrice, Kong Keqin's great-grandfather Kong Yuanyong ruled as magistrate in the beginning of the Yuan dynasty from his house then the magistrate shifted and operated out of the Sanhuang Miao (Three Emperors' Temple) and Kong Keqin constructed an administrative office to govern east of the Han dynasty Lu capital by several Li which was also toward the Song county capital's ruins west by one Li.
 The Ducal residence and temple at Queli was 9 Li away from this new capital, towards the east of Queli.
 14th century China in the late Yuan was struck by social upheaval, disease and war.
-Thousands of peasants of non-Kong famlies worked in labor on the estates of the Kong lineage from which their power derived.
+Thousands of peasants of non-Kong families worked in labor on the estates of the Kong lineage from which their power derived.
 Kongs in the Yuan dynasty had less economic wealth and power and less population than the Kong dukes of the Ming and Qing.
 Western Shandong experienced a drop in population due to the transition from the Mongol Yuan dynasty to the Ming dynasty and it shook Kong power in Qufu as well as caused the number of persons under one's control to be a barometer of power and wealth instead of amount of land owned.
 The Kong Dukes acquired economic power through gaining people and land personally, getting donations from private sources and imperial grants. "an imperial grant of five-thousand mu, in order to provide for the sacrificial objects, and a restoration of twenty-eight households, in order to serve as 'cleaners and sweepers.'" were recorded on a Kong Temple reconstruction inscription in 1301.
 The Kongs were also granted properties of criminals to be held as their hereditary property forever including households of slaves to farm lands, as after a criminal investigation a censor made a recommendation to the Yuan court in 1334. these slave households who lived in appropriate residences and farmed land for the Kongs paid rent to the Kongs and were called "cleaning and sweeping households".
 Wealthy notables and government officials donated xuetian (school fields) to academies that were attended by sons of the Kong family.
 The Kong were to be granted family slaves, 27 units of residences and 889 mu of land seized from criminals.
 Dozens of thousands were probably bound in hereditary service to the Kong Dukes in Qufu.
 The 14th century Yuan to Ming transition led to massive change in western Shandong's demographics causing agriculture and its relations to be reorganized as huge depopulation followed repeated disasters towards the north and west of the Grand Canal and in the flat plains of western Shandong.
 After dikes failed on the upstream Yellow river it shifted course changing its route from Xuzhou in the south towards north via the flat plains to exit into the Bohai Gulf in 1344.
 The plains were flooded until 1351 and many of its inhabitants had to leave to other places.
 Plague also spread all over northern China, Asia, and Europe in the 14th century's latter half.